 - Careful discussion of the patient's concerns is essential, including at the pre-operative assessment.

-- Benzodiazepines are ideal agents to reduce anxiety.
-They provide anterograde amnesia and light sedation.
+- Benzodiazepines are the usual agents used as they provide anterograde amnesia, relief of anxiety and light sedation.
 If given orally 1-2 hours before surgery they have only a small effect on cardiorespiratory function but large doses can interfere with the speed and quality of recovery.
 In day-care cases, short-acting benzodiazepines (eg, temazepam) are often preferred.
+Temazepam is given orally.
+Lorazepam is longer acting and effective for amnesia.
+Midazolam is also commonly used, and is associated with a faster recovery time than diazepam, although this may be longer in elderly patients.
+Diazepam use is not recommended for premedication in children.

-- Relieving anxiety and sedation may also be achieved by morphine, pethidine and fentanyl citrate.
+- Relieving anxiety and sedation may also be achieved by opioids such as morphine, pethidine and fentanyl.

-Opioids, paracetamol and non-steroidal anti-inflammatory drugs reduce the required dose of anaesthetic agent and improve patient comfort in the immediate postoperative period.
+Analgesic drugs given pre-emptively reduce the required dose of anaesthetic agent and improve patient comfort in the immediate postoperative period.
+Options used include opioids, paracetamol, non-steroidal anti-inflammatory drugs (NSAIDs) and gabapentin.

 - Hyoscine has strong sedative, amnesic and anti-salivation properties.
 It is a moderately effective antiemetic and potentiates opioids.
 Intramuscular atropine or hyoscine is therefore often prescribed together with an opioid.